-4.4.1 General comment
+5.4.1 General comment

-A medical practitioner or responsible clinician who consults family/whānau must use their discretion to decide how much information to disclose to the family/whānau.
+A health practitioner or responsible clinician who consults family/whānau must use their discretion to decide how much information to disclose to the family/whānau.
 The practitioner or clinician must consider how much information the family/whānau needs to make informed and useful responses to the proposed course of assessment or treatment.
 The practitioner or clinician may have a working plan in mind, but must keep an open mind and be ready to change or start afresh if this is required.

-For consultation to be meaningful it must occur before the medical practitioner or responsible clinician makes a decision.
-Discussions after a decision are no longer consultation but rather information sharing.
+For consultation to be meaningful it must occur before the health practitioner or responsible clinician makes a decision.
+Discussions after a decision has been made are no longer consultation, but rather information sharing.

 Consulting family/whānau as part of the assessment and treatment process is generally ongoing to allow views to change as new information is exchanged.
-If a significant period has elapsed or new information has come to light since a consultation, the medical practitioner or responsible clinician should not rely on that consultation but consult afresh.
+If a significant period has elapsed or new information has come to light since a consultation, the health practitioner or responsible clinician should not rely on that consultation but consult afresh.

 Further consultation may be particularly relevant when the patient moves from the care of one clinician to another.
 The practitioner or clinician should outline the likely changes and the opportunities family/whānau will have to consult the new clinician or attend future meetings or court hearings.